-Work/life balance comes up time and time again when I speak to people.
+Work/life balance, now more commonly called work/life integration, comes up time and time again when I speak to people.
 We’re all desperate for a bit more time in the day, either to fit in more work or to fit in more slippers-and-TV time or something in-between.

 An extra hour in my day would probably just mean more pushing Thomas trains around the wooden track while sneakily trying to respond to emails without the boys seeing me on my phone.

 Read on to see the advice that 6 real project managers have for getting a meaningful work/life balance.
 For me, the tip from David about how you treat your loved ones was an eye opener but let’s start with some advice from Helen…

 Be clear where the lines are drawn.
 If you’re working, you’re working, so try not to get distracted with personal stuff.
 The same applies for home life, if you’re at home with your partner and kids then your attention should be there and not checking emails on your phone in the middle of lunch.

 I work three long days a week.
 The weekend is for my family, the other two days in the week are for my emails, my housework and my chores.
 There are always competing pressures however many days you work.

 Be efficient.
 Use time effectively.
 Delegate more but stay in control.